 Utility Bills

-The average monthly charge for water and gas in Switzerland is CHF 194 and that of electricity is CHF 130.
+The average monthly charge for water and gas in Switzerland is CHF 194 and that for electricity is CHF 130.
 Whereas, the average monthly internet cost is nearly CHF 56.
 Furthermore, the average annual radio and television fee in this European country is nearly CHF 355.

 Healthcare Expenses